-DEQ Guidance Memo 15-2005 dated May 18, 2015 instructs localities on compliance with Special Conditions related to the development and implementation of the Chesapeake Bay TMDL Action Plan.
+DEQ Guidance Memo 15-2005, dated May 18, 2015, instructs localities to comply with Special Conditions related to the development and implementation of the Chesapeake Bay TMDL Action Plan.
 The City submitted the full database of "Historical BMPs" to DEQ by September 1, 2015.
-Based on Part IV 2 of the Guidance, localities may receive nutrient and sediment reduction credits for historical water quality BMPs installed between January 1, 2006 and June 30, 2009 if this data is submitted to DEQ by September 1, 2015 and included the Chesapeake Bay TMDL Action Plan.
+Based on Part IV 2 of the Guidance, localities may receive nutrient and sediment reduction credits for historical water quality BMPs installed between January 1, 2006, and June 30, 2009, if this data is submitted to DEQ by September 1, 2015, and included the Chesapeake Bay TMDL Action Plan.
 The Phase 1 Chesapeake Bay TMDL Action Plan includes the requisite reporting.

-BMP 5A -VSMP Implementation consistent with Regulations
+BMP 5A -VSMP Implementation Consistent with Regulations

 Description: During the 2013-2018 permit cycle, the City amended the EMO for consistency with the VSMP regulations and maintained consistency with the Chesapeake Bay Act requirements.
-The City received provisional approval as a local VSMP authority effective July 1, 2014 and received full approval in November 2014.
-The revised and adopted ordinance (Article XIII.-Environmental Management) can be found in Appendix D.
+The City received provisional approval as a local VSMP authority effective July 1, 2014, and received full approval in November 2014.
+On April 13, 2024, the City Council approved an amendment of nonsubstantive revisions to Chapter 4 of Title 5 of the Code of the City of Alexandria, the Erosion and Sediment Control Ordinance, for consistency due to consolidation of Virginia regulations that warranted a renumbering of the Virginia Code.
+The revised and adopted ordinance (Article XIII.-Environmental Management) can be found in Appendix D. The VSMP will be updated to the VESMP starting July 1, 2024.
+The Program Plan will be updated during FY25 to incorporate these updates.